The criminal appeal No. 100 of 2018 between republic versus Charles Otieno Awinda appeared before High Court Judge Justice T.W. Cherere.

-According to the complainant, she recalled that on May 5, 2016 at about 9.00 pm, as she was going to sleep at her grandmothers house, Tabu (under the guise of a police officer) grabbed her jacket and arrested her for the offence of loitering.
-He then took her to a flower bed that was dark and defiled her.
+According to the complainant, she recalled that on May 5, 2016 at about 9.00 pm, as she was going to sleep at her grandmothers house, a person she knew as Tabu masquerading as a police officer grabbed her jacket and arrested her for the offence of loitering.
+He then took her to a flower bed that was dark where he then defiled her.

-The complainant,pw1, stated that there was an electric lighting at the particular crime scene where she had met the said person-the appellant.
-As per the testimony that she gave, the appellant was a familiar figure who lived approximately 1km from the complainant’s home.
+In her deposition, the complainant,pw1, stated that there was an electric lighting at the particular crime scene where she had the appellant purported to arrest her.
+She also stated that the appellant was a familiar figure who lived approximately 1km from the complainant’s home.
 The complainant also mentioned that she reported the matter to her father who then took her to the hospital for examination.

-According to pw2, the complainant was her 16 year old daughter and he escorted her to the hospital after she had recalled to her the ordeal.
+According to pw2 testimony, the complainant was her 16 year old daughter and he was the one who escorted her to the hospital after she had recalled to her about the ordeal.

-Dr. Barbara Otieno, Pw3, said that she had filled the complainants P3 form on May 9, 2016 where she relied on the records which she obtained from the post rape care form that had been prepared by Richard Adede, Pw4, a clinical officer.
-According to Pw4, he filled the post rape care form which showed evidence of penetration in that the complainant had a bruised labia majora and minora; torn hymen and mild vaginal bleeding.
+Dr. Barbara Otieno, Pw3, said that she had filled the complainants P3 form on May 9, 2016 where she relied on the records which she obtained from the Post Rape Care Form that had been prepared by Richard Adede, Pw4, a clinical officer.
+According to Pw4, he was the maker of the Post Rape Care Form which showed evidence of penetration in that the complainant had a bruised labia majora and minora; a torn hymen and mild vaginal bleeding.

-Pw5, Richard Kimutai, a government analyst stated that he received evidence in form of a pink dotted blood stained pant plus a blood stained skirt from the complainant and a buccal swab from the appellant.
+Pw5, Richard Kimutai, a government analyst stated that from the complainant he had received evidence in form of a pink dotted blood stained pant and a blood stained skirt whereas from the appellant he had received a buccal swab.
 Upon examination of the DNA Samples, he found that the DNA profiles generated from the pant and skirt matched with the DNA profile of the appellant.

-The appellant in a sworn defence however, denied the offence stating that he was at home with his family on the material night.
+The appellant in a sworn defense contested the offence stating that his alibi: that he was at home with his family on the material night that the supposed rape happened.
 Further, he stated that he was framed for the offence by the complainants family due to an ongoing land feud between the two families.

 Analysis and determination

-The appeal is based on the fact that the appellant feels that the case was not proved by the prosecution beyond reasonable doubt.
+In determining the appeal, Justice Thripsisa Cherere stated that the appeal was lodged based on the fact that the appellant feels that the case was not proved by the prosecution beyond reasonable doubt.